MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 #### Organization logo and brand color

-These settings allow you to customize the New Tab Page for Edge for iOS and Android to display your organization's logo and brand color as the page background.
-The **Banner logo** will be used as your organization's logo and the **Page background color** will be used as your organization's brand color.
+The organization logo and brand color settings allow you to customize the **New Tab Page** for Edge on iOS and Android devices.
+The **Banner logo** is used as your organization's logo and the **Page background color** is used as your organization's brand color.
 For more information, see [Configure your company branding](/entra/fundamentals/how-to-customize-branding).

 Next, use the following key/value pairs to pull your organization's branding into Edge for iOS and Android: